9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 `Lab 4: Restricting Access to Control Panel & PC Settings via GPO`

-The objective of this lab is to prevent regular domain users from accessing the Control Panel and PC Settings, ensuring that only administrators can make system configuration changes.
+The objective of this lab was to prevent regular domain users from accessing the Control Panel and PC Settings, ensuring that only administrators can make system configuration changes.

 `Step 1: Create a New GPO`

-- I navigated to Group Policy Management.
+I navigated to Group Policy Management.

-- Next I right-clicked  9quid.local.
+Next I right-clicked  `9quid.local`.

-- Then I selected `create a GPO in this domain, and Link it here` and named it: `Restrict Control Panel Access`.
+Then I selected `create a GPO in this domain, and Link it here` and named it `Restrict Control Panel Access`.

 `Step 2: Configure the GPO`

-- From here, I right-clicked the GPO → Edit.
+From here, I right-clicked on the `GPO` -> `Edit`.

-- Next, I navigated to `User Configuration > Policies > Administrative Templates > Control Panel`
+Next, I navigated to `User Configuration -> `Policies` -> `Administrative Templates` -> `Control Panel`

 ![alt text](screenshots/20-enabled-control-panel-restriction.png)

-**The figure shows sthe policy setting window with `Enabled` selected.**
+**The figure shows the policy setting window with Enabled selected.**

 `Step 3: Apply the Policy and Verify the Result`